-Art Psychotherapy is a form of psychotherapy that uses art media as its primary mode of expression.
-Within this context, art is not used as a diagnostic tool but as a medium to address emotional issues which may be confusing and distressing.
+Art Psychotherapy is a form of psychotherapy that uses creative materials as its primary mode of expression.
+Art is not used as a diagnostic tool but as a medium to address emotional issues which you may be finding confusing or distressing.

-You won't be asked to draw or make anything; the choice to use art materials will always be yours...but you might find it helpful.
+You won't be asked to draw or make anything; the choice to use creative materials will always be yours...but you might find it helpful.

 Who is it for?